 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

-Everything from Reward #3 + Typewritten thank you note from me + Print from an edition by me (that means one print of a set of prints)Estimated delivery:Add $5 USD to ship outside the US
+Everything from Reward #3 + Typewritten thank you note from me + Print from an edition by me (that means one print of a set of prints)Estimated delivery:Ships anywhere in the world

-Everything from Reward #3 + Typewritten thank you note from me + Monotype by me (the only version of a print that exists in the world).Estimated delivery:Add $5 USD to ship outside the US
+Everything from Reward #3 + Typewritten thank you note from me + Monotype by me (the only version of a print that exists in the world).Estimated delivery:Ships anywhere in the world

 0 backers Limited (9 left of 9)

 Everything from Reward #5 + The plates from one of the portraits in the exhibition.
-That means that if you wish, you can reprint the artwork and create your own version.Estimated delivery:Add $5 USD to ship outside the US
+That means that if you wish, you can reprint the artwork and create your own version.Estimated delivery:Ships anywhere in the world

 - (15 days)